wrandelshofer/UuidNCName/README.md

 ["Compact UUIDs for Constrained Grammars"][UUID-NCName-specification].

 This implementation supports 3 additional "lexical" formats.
-The "lexical" formats have the same lexicographic order like the "canonical" UUID format for the first 64 bits of an `UUID`, when the Unicode character set and the same UUID version is used.
+The "lexical" formats have the same lexicographic order like the "canonical" UUID format, when the Unicode character set and the same UUID version and variant is used.
 This is useful for ids that use the [UUIDv6][UUIDv6-specification] or [UUIDv7][UUIDv7-specification] format.